ietf/www.ietf.org/README.md

 This repository contains the authoritative content of key pages from www.ietf.org in order to allow the community to send PRs for that content.
-It also contains the documentation of the [information architecture](Information%20Architecture.md) of the site and a discussion on issues and proposed changes.
+It also contains the documentation of the [navigation](Information%20Architecture.md) of the site and a discussion on issues and proposed changes.

+# Audiences
+The www.ietf.org website is the public-facing "front door" for the IETF and aims to reflect and advance the position of the IETF as the premiere Internet standards organization that gathers a large open international community of network designers, operators, vendors, and researchers concerned with the evolution of the Internet architecture and the smooth operation of the Internet.
+This website aims to serve three audiences:

+**Active IETF Participants**
+Individuals who are already actively participating in the IETF: The redesigned IETF website should be a more effective tool for "getting the work of the IETF done".

+**New or Potential IETF Participants**
+Individuals who could participate in and contribute to the IETF: The revamped IETF website should help candidate participants become active contributors.

+**Non-participants looking to find out more about the IETF** These individuals include policy makers, managers of current or potential IETF participants, and C-level executives from the organizations of IETF participants: The revamped website should provide members of this audience a better understanding of the IETF's role as the Internet's premier standards organization.

 # Types of content
 These are the types of content that we are working on in this repository: